Sanxiang noodle: History

 Sanxiang noodle has a history of more than 200 years.
 It originated from a small village in a town called Baishihuang (“白石环”).
 The noodle is majorly made by glutinous rice.
 When the ancestor in Baishihuang was making noodle, they used spring water from the mountain.
 Whenever the festivals came, the local people celebrated them with this special food.
 In lunar July 14, everybody in the village ate this special noodle for breakfast and lunch.
 It is said that this kind of noodle symbolizes good luck because its length and shape.
 Since the 1980s, the food department of the city has built factories for exporting Sanxiang noodle.
 Thanks for this, Sanxiang noodle has become one of the five famous brands of noodle in Guangdong province.

 Preparation

 Traditional

-About 150 years ago, the material of Sangxiang noodle is rice, especially overnight rice.
-People at that time were struggling to make their ends meet.
-Therefore, they would not waste any food even the leftovers.
-Living in such situation, people were very creative in making good use of overnight rice.
-They put it under the sun which dried the water out of the rice.
-Then they ground them into powder.
-With fresh and sweet fountain water, they made the powder into a dough.
-They kneaded the dough skillfully and carefully made it into slim noodles.
+About 150 years ago, Sangxiang noodles consisted mainly of rice, and especially overnight rice, as wasting food was incredibly frowned upon.
+To create the dish, the rice was first placed under the sun, dehydrating the grain of any moisture.
+This dried rice was then crushed into powder.
+Mixed with fresh fountain water, the powder would be kneaded into dough.
+The final step was to shape this dough into the size of slim noodles and prepare for future meals.